 We started out with a free theme and a “logo” I created using Word.
 Our early days were spent looking like this:

 The color scheme has stuck, as well as our byline.
 But soon after I started getting our photos accepted onto Foodgawker, I realized our site did not compare to our new peers’.
-On my second most popular post to date, I rolled out the new logo and theme you see today.
-I still designed the logo myself, but this time using photoshop and a few tools online.
+On my second most popular post to date, I rolled out a new logo and theme.
+I still designed that logo myself, but that time using photoshop and a few tools online.
 (7/6/2017) The logo you see now was updated after the publication of this post and was done by a very talented Stevie Ann Clark.

 #3: Food bloggers should get on Foodgawker

 Until this month, our most popular post to date was Slow Cooker Chicken Tandoori.
 It made the top most favorited and gawked lists on Foodgawker for almost a month.
 Foodgawker has accounted for more than 30% of our referrals and can be attributed as our inspiration to learn to take better food photography.
 While we’ve had 50 of our submissions declined and only 22 acceptances, those acceptances come much easier than they did in the beginning.

 #2: People eat with their eyes first

 Which means if you can’t capture their appetites first with your photography, you probably won’t capture them with your words either.
 So focus your efforts on learning how to really capture your subject with your camera first, then work on your writing voice.

 #1: Natural is always better